-Eir, which owns Meteor, is still working on providing nationwide 4G network coverage.
+Eir, is still working on providing nationwide 4G network coverage.
 Its coverage map shows that the Dublin, Galway, Cork, Limerick and Waterford regions are well served, as are the midlands and Co Tipperary.
 But at the moment there is practically no availability in the north-west or anywhere west of Limerick and Cork.

 What do I need to get 4G?